 Both facilities have been the subjects of lengthy state investigations.
 Problems at CIW have included a suicide rate five times the state and federal average, plus a high rate of methamphetamine use.
 CCWF is overcrowded and has been cited for a lack of supervision and a culture of sex abuse, fear and retaliation.
 Additionally, CCWF Associate Warden Travis Wright, 44, was arrested in June 2016 on several child sex abuse charges.

 Observers contend the personnel changes are a move by CDCR Secretary Scott Kernan to clean house.
-“There are serious problems there, including verbal abuse of prisoners, failure to protect them from other prisoners, contraband, sexual abuse – mostly in the form of ‘If you do me a favor, I’ll do you a favor’ – that kind of thing ...
+“There are serious problems there, including verbal abuse of prisoners, failure to protect them from other prisoners, contraband, sexual abuse – mostly in the form of ‘If you do me a favor, I’ll do you a favor’ ...

 Corrections officials tend to have a single-track mindset: guards oversee prisoners in an attempt to maintain security and order.
 But what if the looking glass needs to be reversed and the jailers need to be overseen instead?
 With identity theft perpetrated by prison and jail employees on the rise, that option needs to be seriously considered.